 When you take life insurance, you can get your dividends in cash.
-However, you have to pay taxes on the amount if it is more than what you have paid in premiums.
+However, you have to pay taxes if it is more than what you have paid in premiums.

 You can withdraw money from this policy.
 You will have to pay a fee, but you do not need to pay taxes on the money.
 That’s because you already paid for it with your premiums.

 Sell The Policy

 You can sell your insurance policy for an amount higher than its cash value but less than the death benefit.
 The buyer will take over paying the premium payment and become the beneficiary.

 Canceling The Policy

-If you no longer want to be covered, you can surrender your policy to the insurance company.
+You can surrender your policy to the insurance company if you no longer want to be covered.
 It will give you the cash surrender value if you do this.
-However, the first ten or so years of your life insurance will have high fees for returning it, and this is one of the reasons that whole life insurance should not be considered a short-term investment.
+However, the first ten years of your life insurance will have high fees for returning it, which is one of the reasons that whole life insurance should not be considered a short-term investment.

 What Is the Difference Between Whole Life and Term Life Insurance?